chrisguest75/docker_examples/01_layers_hiding/README.md

-# Example 1 - Layers, Hiding and Squashing
+# 01 Layers, Hiding and Squashing

 Demonstrates how layers are stored, files are hidden and can be squashed.

 We create a scratch container and copy some files in layers overwriting previous layers.

-## Script to follow
+## 📋 Script to follow

 Demonstrate adding a file to a scratch base.
 Unpack the image tar and see how the file is stored in a layer.